AnonymousDBSR/DBSR/README.md

 This work integrate DBSR into the zero-fill ILU (ILU(0)) preconditioner to effectively support the implementation of a vectorized ILU(0) algorithm.
 ILU(0) is one of the most widely used preconditioners.
 The DBSR strategy is applicable in both the LU factorization phase and the smoothing phase.

+### Default

+DBSR is based on a block multi-color parallelism strategy to vectorize and reorder parallelizable blocks.
+In the current code, the default block multicolor strategy is adaptively divided based on the number of threads, and the reordering vector length (i.e., the size of the data block) is 8.
+To modify them, follow the instructions in *"config.h"*.

 ### Compile and install

 You can use the command `` make`` to build the binary file ``ILU0-DBSR``.